 A set of guidelines like coding standards, test-data handling, object repository treatment, etc. Which when followed during automation scripting produces beneficial outcomes like increase code re-usage, higher portability, reduced script maintenance cost, etc. These are only the guidelines, not the rules that must be followed, but if one is not following the guidelines then he/she must be losing the benefit of the framework.

 Linear Scripting – Record & Playback

-This is most simple type of Automation framework.
-In this tester record the test steps and insert some checkpoints and Playback the Test Steps with hard coded values.
+This is the most simple type of Automation framework.
+In this tester record the test steps and insert some checkpoints and Playback the Test Steps with hardcoded values.

 - Automation expertise not required

-- Easiest way to learn the features of the Testing Tool
+- The easiest way to learn the features of the Testing Tool

 - Little reuse of scripts